Dr. Alex Stone, DPT, CSCS

 Best Massage Gun for Runners – Expert Advice From Fellow Runners

-Today we’ll be diving deep into best massage gun for runners, naming our choices in a few different categories and explaining our reasoning in detail.
-We personally test all devices we recommend (some for an extensive period of time, like months).
+Today, we’ll dive deep into the best massage guns for runners, naming our choices in a few different categories and explaining our reasoning in detail.
+These are our personal picks, all tested on our legs and back.

 Speaking from experience, massage guns have been a great answer for tight calves and glutes after a run.
 At first we used them as compliments to manual deep tissue therapy but now they’re pretty much our primary method for muscle recovery and myofascial release1.